-Your child may face a wide variety of problems at school.
+Your middle schooler may face a wide variety of problems at school.
 Following three simple steps may help to solve most of them:

+of them:

-1. Talk calmly with your child.
+- 1. Talk calmly with your child.
 Ask questions and listen quietly.
-Often the solution will become clear just by talking about it.

-- 2. Talk with your child's teacher.
-Include your child in the discussion if the teacher thinks that would help.
-Teachers see things from another point of view.
-Listen politely.
-Explain your views and ask your child to do the same.
-Don't be concerned with assigning blame; concentrate on finding a solution. - 3.
+Often the solution will become clear just by talking about it. - 2.
+Have your child try to work out the problem on his own.
+Have him talk with those involved.
+Remind him that the goal isn't to assign blame-it's to find a solution.
+If your child isn't successful in resolving the problem on his own, get involved.
+Make an appointment with your child's teacher or counselor.
+In some situations, you may want your child to attend the meeting. - 3.
 Talk with your school principal.
 If you, your child and the teacher cannot find a good solution, meet with your principal.
 The principal has lots of experience with student problems and can add yet another perspective.

 A calm, courteous discussion is almost sure to produce a solution that works for everyone.
-If not, the principal can advise you about next steps to consider.
+If not, the principal can advise you about next steps you can consider.